 How and when will I find out if I won an award?

-All entrants will receive a list of winning entries by early July.
+All entrants will receive a list of winning entries in July.
 APEX Award winners will be listed in a special Awards Report.
 Grand Award winners will receive attractive plaques commemorating their winning entries.
 Award of Excellence winners will receive attractive certificates describing their winning entries, suitable for framing.

 APEX Award winners may display the APEX logo in their publications, social media, and on their web and intranet sites.